 CI = $800 / 7.746

 CI = $103.28

 For simplicity let’s round the confidence interval to the nearest dollar which is $103.
 What do we do with this value?
 We create a range or band around our average net profit value of $100 by both adding and subtracting the confidence interval value.

 upper band = Average Net Profit + CI = $203

 lower band = Average Net profit - CI = -$3

-As you can see having enough data points (trades) can have a significant impact on the CI calculation.
+As you can see having enough data points (trades) can have a significant impact on the confidence interval calculation.
 For system trading there are many reasons for having a large number of trades.
 Of course continuing to add more and more trades is not going to turn a losing system into a good system.
 The point here is sometimes you need to have more data before making an informed decision.
-If you have what you believe is a good system, yet you only have a few data points, the CI calculation may be warning you to get more trades in the test sample.
+If you have what you believe is a good system, yet you only have a few data points, the confidence interval calculation may be warning you to get more trades in the test sample.

-But even if we have a solid system that is not curve fitted to the historical data our CI calculations are no guarantee of success in the future.
-The markets are dynamic and changing and it’s possible the distribution of trades will change thus altering our average trade and standard deviation.
-In the end, even if our system looks great on paper, we believe it’s not curve fitted and our CI interval looks fantastic, our trading system could fail as soon as we trade it live.
-If this is the case, what is the point of all this testing and is it worth doing?
+But even if we have a solid system that is not curve fitted to the historical data, our confidence interval calculations are no guarantee of success in the future.
+The markets are dynamic and changing and it’s possible that the distribution of trades will change thus altering our average trade and standard deviation.
+In the end, even if our system looks great on paper, validates on the out-of-sample data, and our confidence interval looks fantastic, our trading model could fail as soon as we trade it live.
+If this is the case, what is the point of all these testing and is it worth doing?
 The short answer is, yes.